Shopify/shopify-api-ruby/README.md

 result.data.shop.name
 ```

-## Adding aditional api versions
+## Adding aditional API versions

-We will release a gem update when we release a new version of the api.
+We will release a gem update every time we release a new version of the API.
 Most of the time upgrading the gem will be all you need to do.

 If you want access to a newer version without upgrading you can define an api version.
-For example if you wanted to add a version '2022-03', you would add the following to the initialization of your application:
+For example if you wanted to add an `ApiVersion` '2022-03', you would add the following to the initialization of your application:
 ```ruby
 ShopifyAPI::ApiVersion.define_version(ShopifyAPI::ApiVersion::Release.new('2022-03')
 ```